 You can also share your impact data so people can see the difference you are making.

 Finally, as this is a big problem, many nonprofit founders are not business people and don’t get the help they need.
-They don’t have the knowledge or experience of starting a business.
+They don’t have the knowledge or experience to start a business.
 Your nonprofit may be a 501(c)(3), but that’s a tax-exempt status, not a business model.

 Be honest about what you don’t know and find partners or mentors who can help you learn and walk with you through all aspects of your nonprofit journey.

 Nonprofit failure is a serious issue that can have a ripple effect on the community.
-The 7 deadly sins of nonprofit failure are: underestimating competition and value proposition, losing your way without core values and singular mission, failure to understand operating costs, poverty mindset leading to a lack of meaningful asks of donors, copying rather innovating, losing track of the details, and lackluster accountability.
+The 7 deadly sins of nonprofit failure are: underestimating competition and value proposition, losing your way without core values and a singular mission, failure to understand operating costs, scarcity mindset leading to a lack of meaningful asks of donors, copying rather than innovating, losing track of the details, and lackluster accountability.